CorvetteCole/GotoSleep/README.md

 - AMOLED black theme option (maybe in premium category? idk)

 - Automatic day/night mode

-- Remove hours countdown when it is 0 possibly

 - Refactor styles xml and possibly colors xml so that they are better organized/labelled and more compatible with everything